 Get Lost in Monastiraki Square & The Plaka

 Monastiraki Square and its surrounding is a bustling area filled with second-hand shops, boutiques, souvenir stalls, and antiques to fill your shopping needs.
 It’s a great place to peruse and take in the vibrant vibe.
-A hidden gem nestles within the neighbourhood is TAF (The Arts Foundation).
-This bar/café is masked behind an unassuming door, but opens into an atrium with a café at the courtyard surrounded by art galleries.
+A hidden gem nestles within the neighborhood is TAF (The Arts Foundation).
+This bar/café is masked behind an unassuming door but opens into an atrium with a café at the courtyard surrounded by art galleries.

-Nearby is the Plaka neighbourhood, the old historical center of Athens.
+Nearby is the Plaka neighborhood, the old historical center of Athens.
 This area feels like a village with windy alleys, uneven steps, beautiful art murals, with hospitable restaurants and cafés sprinkled in between.
 Get lost in this area and follow turns on a whim; no plans necessary.

 Lycabettus Hill at Sunset

-The peak at Mount Lycabettus sits atop 277 meters, and gives one of the best panoramic views of Athens.
+The peak at Mount Lycabettus sits atop 277 meters and gives one of the best panoramic views of Athens.
 While the view is wonderful no matter what time of the day, the scene at sunset is a different level of spectacular.
 To get up to the mountain top, you have a few options.
 For the adventure climber type, you would want to climb up the hill.
 If you aren’t up for a long climb, a smaller climb takes you to the Teleferik station.
 From there, the cable car takes you to the mountain top.

 We were not aware of the cable car at the time, and simply had a taxi driver take us straight to the top, and then we took the Teleferik down.
-Whatever combination you decide, the view is breathtaking, and very much worth the effort.
+Whatever combination you decide, the view is breathtaking and very much worth the effort.